kexiZeroing/kexiZeroing.github.io/src/blog/learn-the-new-frontend-build-tool-vite.md

 > While Vite and other tools handle the actual transpilation of TypeScript to JavaScript, they don't provide type checking out of the box.
 This means that you could introduce errors into your code and Vite would continue running the dev server without telling you.
 Fortunately, we can configure TypeScript's CLI to allow for type checking without interfering with our other tools.
 By setting `noEmit` to true, this makes TypeScript act more like a linter than a transpiler.

-> Linters such as ESLint and type checkers such as TypeScript are both valuable assets for developers.
-They are two kinds of static analysis tooling that analyze code and report on detected issues.
-> - ESLint checks that code adheres to best practices and is consistent, enforcing what you should write.
-> - TypeScripts checks that code is “type-safe”, enforcing what you can write.

 ### CSS
 - Importing `.css` files will inject its content to the page via a `<style>` tag with HMR support.
 - Vite is pre-configured to support CSS `@import` inlining via `postcss-import`.
 - Vite does provide built-in support for `.scss`, `.sass`, `.less`, `.stylus` files.
 There is no need to install Vite-specific plugins for them, but the corresponding pre-processor itself must be installed.

 ### Static Assets
 - Importing a static asset will return the resolved public URL when it is served.
+The image is included in the module graph.
 For example, imgUrl will be `/img.png` during development, and become `/assets/img.2d8efhg.png` in the production build. `url()` references in CSS are handled the same way.
 - Common image, media, and font filetypes are detected as assets automatically.
 - If you have assets that are must retain the exact same file name (without hashing) or you simply don't want to have to import an asset first just to get its URL, then you can place the asset in a special `public` directory under your project root. **Assets in this directory will be served at root path `/` during dev, and copied to the root of the dist directory as-is**.